 You might wonder why there haven’t been many advancements in some of these leading health care supply chain initiatives.
 But if you consider that many systems have used the same logistics strategy for years— with little to no change— it becomes clear that there’s no actual way of reducing costs or reaching substantial efficiencies.

-With the signs all there, now is the time to start modernizing your health system by consolidating your logistics process.
+With all the signs there, now is the time to start modernizing your health system by consolidating your logistics process.
 It will allow your health system to achieve more with fewer resources.
 Here’s how.

 Gain Visibility Into Your Supply Chain

-Jean-Claude Saghbini, CTO of Wolters Kluwer Health explains that investing in new technology is significant cost savings via inventory reduction.
+Jean-Claude Saghbini, CTO of Wolters Kluwer Health explains investing in new technology is significant cost savings via inventory reduction.

 “Oftentimes, the reduction in inventory can be as high as 20-25%, which translates to millions of dollars.
 A decrease in expiration rates, better product tracking to patients, and an increase in patient safety resulting from enhanced technology utilization,” Saghbini said.